 That enclosure, unremarkable visually, has stayed with me ever since.
 I have also seen that while the wire mesh is down, the Index abandoned, the spirit behind both has not been finally banished, either from the church or from many power centers outside it.
-Digital technology, as we are beginning to learn, has spawned many new tools for new censors, official or self-appointed.
+Digital technology, as we are beginning to learn, has spawned many new tools for new censors and persecutors, official or self-appointed.

 Many in our class of about sixty heeded the call behind the Regis field trip: one became a priest; two of my close buddies headed east to the Catholic University of America, and so forth.
 To these two, once they were safely away on the east coast, I sent a long “coming out” letter, disclosing the lack of faith I had carefully concealed from them in our year at St. Mary’s.

 Suitably shocked, they soon wrote back, pleading for me to take my concerns to a priest, before it was too late.
 But it was already “too late” for me, so of course I didn’t; and eventually both of them, by different circuitous paths, joined me in this “outer darkness.”
 We’re still in touch, intermittently, scattered across the continent from the far Northwest to the southeast.

 Nightmare Number Two, Fast Asleep: Last night, a strange one.
 No monsters, no open violence, but cumulatively unnerving: